 - Press the Reset Settings button and wait while the process completes.

 Once the network settings for your device have been reset, reboot your Android to refresh everything and start again.

-Mobile network issues such as the Vodafone error 38 is quite common, on other network operators as well.
+Mobile network issues such as the Vodafone error 38 and Vodafone error 28 are quite common on other network operators as well.
 Since millions of devices operate on the same network at the same time, issues are expected to arise.
 We hope that the connectivity problems have been resolved using the steps highlighted above.